yxlin/ggdmc/README.md

 7. The Piecewise LBA model 1; GPU-based PDA likelihoods; type = "plba1_gpu",
 8. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
 9. The correlated accumualtor model; type = "cnorm".
+10. The leaking, competing model ()
 4 to 9 are separated from the latest version of the package.
 For these PDA-based models see my BRM paper and associated packages there.
+10 is a separate module, which has yet incorporated.
+See the LCA [tutorial](https://yxlin.github.io/cognitive-model/lca/) for its testing result, using MLE.

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)